-BEMC’s Community Solar program provides an option to members who wish to go green but don’t want the hassle or expense of installing and maintaining their own solar panels.
-Through this option, members can lease panels from one of two Community Solar farms and receive a credit on their monthly bill for the output power generated by the panels they lease.
+BEMC’s Community Solar program provides an option to members who wish to go green but don’t want the hassle or expense of installing and maintaining their solar panels.

-Currently BEMC has two Community Solar farms; one on Highway 17 in Bolivia in Brunswick County, and one at the Peacock substation in Chadbourn in Columbus County.
-Between the two farms, there are more than 700 panels available for lease.
+Currently, BEMC has two Community Solar arrays: one on Highway 17 in Bolivia in Brunswick County, and one at the Peacock substation in Chadbourn in Columbus County.

-Community Solar is available to any member who wishes to participate, but it is especially ideal for renters and condo owners who are not able to install their own solar arrays due to property restrictions.
-Contact us to find out how you can participate in Community Solar.
+Still, it is especially ideal for renters and condo owners who cannot install their solar arrays due to property restrictions.

 Frequently Asked Questions

 Why is Brunswick Electric offering a community solar array?

 Our members have shown a strong interest in alternative energy sources.
 Solar arrays not only make solar energy more affordable for everyone, it is well-suited for those who don’t want to take on the responsibilities of ownership.

 Who is this program intended for?